ibliskavka/bliskavka-com/source/_posts/my-first-sky-dive.md

 To be honest - it was peer pressure.
 My wife has always wanted to try skydiving, and our friends gifted her a ticket on her birthday.

-So that question is settled - If my friends were jumping out of a perfectly good airplane, I would to 🤣.
+So that question is settled - If my friends were jumping out of a perfectly good airplane, I would too 🤣.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EWhvT_6gV1k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>